rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

 <Tabs>
 <TabItem value='question' label='Question'>

 How can you produce a list of the start times for bookings for tennis courts, for the date `'2012-09-21'`?
-Return a list of start time and facility name pairings, ordered by the time.
+Return a list of start time and facility name pairings, ordered by the time (ascending).

 </TabItem>
 <TabItem value='expectedResult' label='Expected Result'>